Binning

 • Choose how frequently they want the binning to be executed

-• Choose if the binning should be time averaging
+• Choose how many times the binned quantity should be combined over time before dumping

 • Write custom output to file, for example other quantities related to the simulation which the user is interested in